You are currently signed in as .

 Demographers not only conduct their own surveys but also often work with statistics gathered from government sources, private surveys, and public opinion polls.
 They may compare different statistical information, such as an area's average income level and its population, and use it to forecast the community's future educational and medical needs.
 They may tabulate the average age, income, educational levels, crime rate, and poverty rate of a farming community and compare the results with the same statistics of an urban environment.

 Computers have radically changed the role of the demographer.
 Now, much greater amounts of data can be collected and analyzed.
 In the U.S. Census Bureau, for example, demographers work with material that has been compiled from the nationwide census conducted every 10 years.
-Millions of pieces of demographic information, such as age, gender, occupation, educational level, and country of origin, are collected from people around the country.
+Hundreds of millions of pieces of demographic information, such as age, gender, occupation, educational level, and country of origin, are collected from people around the country.
 A demographer may take this statistical information, analyze it, and then use it to forecast population growth or economic trends.

 Demographers investigate and analyze a variety of social science questions for the government, such as rates of illness, availability of health and police services, and other issues that define a community.
 Private companies may use the information to make marketing decisions, such as where to open a new store and how best to reach possible customers.